-The strategic capacity development component forms part of the UK Global Future Cities Prosperity Fund Programme and is being developed by the UK Built Environment Advisory Group (UKBEAG) in close collaboration with UN-Habitat.
+The strategic capacity development component forms part of the UK FCDO Global Future Cities Programme and was developed by the UK Built Environment Advisory Group (UKBEAG) in close collaboration with UN-Habitat.
 The aim of the strategic capacity development component is to complement the other elements of the programme, to consider some of the barriers and enablers to sustainable urbanisation and to help ensure the programme’s long-term impact.

-Each event will be supported by a range of Subject Matter Experts (SME’s) who will bring their knowledge and expertise to bear in the capacity of ‘critical friends.
-The role of the SME’s will be to provide constructive observations on the presentations, helping to identify issues that might not have been adequately recognised, suggesting solutions for challenges that may have been identified and exploring synergies between projects.
+Each event was supported by a range of subject matter experts, who brought their knowledge and expertise to bear in the capacity of ‘critical friends’.
+Their role was to provide constructive observations on the presentations, helping to identify issues that might not have been recognised, suggesting solutions for any challenges identified and exploring synergies between projects

-The Subject Matter Experts will frame their contributions around the five key thematic areas that were covered in the Thematic Programme, namely:
+The Subject Matter Experts framed their contributions around the five key thematic areas that were covered in the Thematic Programme, namely: